colinvella/custom-event-catcher/README.md

 ### Bundling & Content Script Architecture

 MV3 content scripts are still loaded as classic scripts (no native `type="module"` support).
-To avoid duplicating shared constants (like `MESSAGE`) we author `src/contentScript.ts` using normal ES module imports and then bundle it with **esbuild** into a single IIFE (`dist/contentScript.js`).
+To avoid duplicating shared constants we author `src/content-script.ts` using normal ES module imports and then bundle it with **esbuild** into a single IIFE (`dist/content-script.js`).
 During bundling all imports are inlined so the shipped content script contains no `import` statements and remains MV3-compatible.

 Key points:
-- Source of truth for messaging constants lives in `src/types.ts`.
+- Source of truth for messaging constants lives in `src/types.ts` as a `const enum`.
-- Bundling step: `npm run bundle:content` (automatically included in `npm run build`).
+- Build split into `bundle:esm` (for background/panel/popup/devtools) and `bundle:iife` (for content-script and inject scripts).
-- Output: `dist/contentScript.js` (with source map for easier debugging).
+- Output: `dist/content-script.js` and `dist/inject.js` (with source maps for easier debugging).
-- If Chrome adds module support for content scripts in future, the bundling step can be removed and the manifest updated accordingly.
+- TypeScript runs type-check only (`noEmit`); all bundling handled by esbuild for speed and tree-shaking.

-If you add more shared utilities needed by the content script, you can simply import them in `contentScript.ts` and the bundler will inline them—no manual duplication required.
+- If Chrome adds module support for content scripts in future, the bundling step can be simplified.

 ## Testing